johnmungandiall/english-conversation/plan.md

 - [ ] Tailor fitting

 ## Next Steps
-- Start with the next topic: Morning routine
+- Start with the next topic: Online shopping
 - Generate conversation and HTML file
 - Repeat for all remaining topics